phillipsj/phillipsj/content/posts/my-cka-experience.md

 $ vim tutor
 ```

 Run through it until you are comfortable with the basics.
-I made heavy used of *dd*, *r*, and *dw*.
-It was just quicker than doing all those deletes.
+I made heavy use of *dd*, *r*, and *dw*.
+It was just quicker than doing all those deletes manually.
 I would also suggest creating a *.vimrc* file that has your tabs set to two and expanded.

 ```bash
 set tabstop=2